Crummock Water

 The River Cocker starts at the north of the lake, before then heading towards Loweswater, it flows on to Cockermouth where it is met by the River Derwent.
 Crummock Water is fed by the beck from Scale Force, at 170 feet it is the highest and most spectacular waterfall in the Lake District.

 The lake is flanked on both sides by steep fellsides of Skiddaw slate, that provide superb views of the surrounding landscape.
-Grasmoor stands to the west of Crummock Water and the fells of Mellbreak to the east.
+Grasmoor stands to the east of Crummock Water and the fells of Mellbreak to the west.

 The name Crummock derives from the old celtic word for crooked, applied to the full length of the curving valley in which Crummock Water and Buttermere lie.
 Rowing boats are availiable for hire on the lake.